 7. Keep Your Site Updated

-If your site hasn’t been updated in 5 years, it’s probably time to give it a revamp.
+If your site hasn’t been updated in time years, it’s probably time to give it a revamp.
 Poor website design and outdated aesthetics are major components in killing your website’s credibility.
 Furthermore, 88% of online consumers are less likely to return to a site after a bad experience.
 With a statistic like that, it’s critical that you keep your website up to date at all times.
 Making sure that your blog and other pages on your website are updated and loading smoothly is critical to ensure that consumers will return to your website.

 8. Include Contact Information

 Providing your contact information on your website’s homepage is a critical element in order for your site visitors to be able to reach out to you to book an appointment or make a purchase.
 If there is no contact information or phone number, then 44 percent of visitors will leave a company’s website.
 It should be simple for your site visitors to find your contact information in order for them to get in touch with you.

 Twenty Over Ten client, Heritage Wealth Management, has included a thorough and easy to locate Contact page on their website.
 Not only is there a form to fill out where you can leave a thoughtful message but they have included an email address, phone number, physical address and a map.